kernoio/kotlin-senior-challenge-v1/README.md

 - The base for the app you are developing

 The objective is to create an app which is going to consume the messages from the topic and store them into the DB following the abstraction you've defined.
+It's important to consider that an App is composed by many Kubernetes' resources.

+### Kubernetes data structure
+The provided data is from a real Kubernetes Cluster, if you are not familiar with Kubernetes here are some tips on how data is store and linked.

+1. In this set of data you have two type of applications `Deployment` and `StatefulSet`
+2. Child resources are linked to their parent by a field called `ownerReferences`
+    1. The exception on this example is the `Service`, which is related by a `spec.selector` to a `Deployment` or `StatefulSet`

 ### Considerations